thoughtbot/maybe_haskell/book/functor/choices.md

 Even though it's good design for every function in our system to pass along a `Maybe` value, it would be extremely annoying to force them all to actually take and return `Maybe` values.
 Each function separately checking if they should go ahead and perform their computations will become repetitive and tedious.
-By using [higher-order][] functions, we can completely abstract this "pass along the `Maybe`" concern using something called *functors*.
+Instead, we can completely abstract this "pass along the `Maybe`" concern using using [higher-order][] functions and something called *functors*.

 [higher-order]: http://learnyouahaskell.com/higher-order-functions